clj-kondo/clj-kondo/doc/editor-integration.md

 and more.

-This section assumes that you are using the `lsp-mode` emacs package, although `eglot` should also work.
+This section assumes that you are using the `lsp-mode` emacs package and mentions `lsp-`-mode specific settings.
+If you are usign `eglot`, a different emacs lsp client, those settings don't apply.

 When using clojure-lsp, there is no need to install clj-kondo separately, although you can still do that via